cyber-hill/SImple-Password-Generator/README.md

 python3 main.py
 ```

-Can be used with or without an argument
+Can be used with or without an arguments

 ```
 Usage: main.py [-h] [-L L] [-C C] [-P P]